LoginamNet/react-simple-slider/README.md

 }
 ```

-> [!IMPORTANT]
-> For the correct behavior of the slider, **it is important to use the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) tag!** But its contents and styles depend entirely on your imagination.
+> **IMPORTANT**: For the correct behavior of the slider, **it is important to use the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) tag!** But its contents and styles depend entirely on your imagination.

 The **sliding** property determines the behavior of the button during the slide movement cycle.